 - Rental invoices treated as expenses in the income statement

-New and existing businesses often need all sorts of gear.
-You might have to buy laptops for all your staff, for instance, or invest in new machinery.
+New and existing businesses have lots of things to consider.
+For instance, you might have to buy office equipment for all your staff or invest in new machinery.

 That’s not always easy if you have to come up with the cash to pay for it all yourself.
 Or maybe you’re planning to use your money for other investments?

-We take a detailed look on this page at the third option, renting.
-If you choose this approach, you as a business pay a regular fee to KBC (similar to hiring) for use of the equipment.
+We take a detailed look below at the third option, renting.
+This is an off-balance-sheet financing arrangement where you, as a business, pay a regular rental fee to KBC for use of the equipment.

 What is renting?

-One of the benefits of renting is that there’s no down payment.
+One of the benefits is that you don't have to pre-finance VAT, nor do you have to pay anything upfront.
 KBC pays the full amount of the investment to the supplier, including the VAT.
 You then spread your VAT payments via the monthly rental invoices.

-The minimum investment amount is 9.000 euros (ex VAT).
+The minimum investment amount is 9 000 euros (excl.
+VAT).

 How does renting work from the accounting point of view?

-It’s useful to know that you can take advantage of a higher first invoice of up to 30%.
-This can be more tax-efficient if you are a liberal professional or self-employed and want to maximise your expenses, but it is certainly not compulsory.
-The higher initial invoice at the beginning of your contract – and the high residual value at the end – can, however, sharply reduce your regular repayments.
+You can pay a higher first invoice of up to 30% when you rent.
+This can be more tax-efficient if you are self-employed and want to maximise your expenses, but it is certainly not compulsory.
+This higher invoice at the beginning of your contract – and the high residual value at the end – mean you can sharply reduce your monthly payments.

-You purchase a fork-lift truck with a value of 10,000 euros and then opt for a higher first invoice of 30% and a residual value of 16%.
-In this way, you are only spreading 5,400 euros, not including interest, over the selected term.
+You buy a fork-lift truck for 10 000 euros and opt for a higher first invoice of 30% (3 000 euros).
+The standard residual value when renting is 16% (1 600 euros in this case).
+In this way, you are only spreading 5 400 euros, not including interest, over the selected term.